TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/b-ExtbaseReference/Index.rst

 `\TYPO3\CMS\Extbase\Uility\LocalizationUtility::translate($key, $extensionName, $arguments=NULL)`

 `$key`
     The identifier to be translated.
-If then format *LLL:path:key* is given, then this identifier is used and the parameter `$extensionName` is ignored.
+If the format *LLL:path:key* is given, then this identifier is used and the parameter `$extensionName` is ignored.
 Otherwise, the file :file:`Resources/Private/Language/locallang.xlf` from the given extension is loaded and the resulting text for the given key in the current language returned.